LetUsFindOut.com

 Vitamin K

-It is very helpful in clotting of blood also helps in the proper functioning of liver.
+It is very helpful in clotting of blood, also helps in the proper functioning of liver.
 It is found in soybeans oil, kelp, and alfalfa.
 It is also present in healthy intestines.

 Biotin

 It helps in hair growth and prevents hair loss.
-It is used for metabolism of proteins and fats are useful for the treatment of malaria.
+It is used for metabolism of proteins and fats and are useful for the treatment of malaria.
 It is found in unpolished rice and soybeans.

 Folic acid